kamejosh/owlbear-hp-tracker/README.md

 Handle setting defaults and subscribing and handling HP changes so they are propagated properly across all Views.

-## Next steps

-The Extension is currently released as MVP.
-There is still a list of features that will be added in the coming weeks/months/years (suggestions welcome).

-+ UI Improvements: It's not the prettiest yet but we'll get there
-+ Add character state changes (prone, sleep, poison,...)
-+ Death Save tracking
-+ ...

 ## Building

 Can be built with `make build`, for development use `make run`.